ShivaniKhatri96/Notetaking-app/README.md

 # Noteworthy: A Notetaking-app: V2

 ## I will add version 2 updates in this branch

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
 Note is shared among all the users.
 However, only the note's creator can edit and delete it.

+### Currently working on

+- Fixing navigation bar context menu issue

+### Things I want to add and improve in version 2

+- Allow a note's creator to make it private.
+  > The idea is to show the private notes in `MyNotesView` page.
+I will do it in `version2`
+- Be accessible from a public url
+- Fix bug related to context menu I created.
+It tends to overflow from the window
+- Navigation bar for mobile version: different style basically
+  > I will be working on these on `version2` branch during my free time

 ### Tools used